+We appreciate the valuable comments, provided by Professor J.L.
+Speyer and his research team and by Professor M. Feron and his seminar group - during informal presentations of this research at UCLA and MIT, respectively.
+We would like to thank the Associate Editor and the three referees for their helpful comments.
 This research was supported by the Fund for the Promotion of Research at the Technion.
-We appreciate the valuable comments provided by J. L. Speyer and his research team and by M. Feron and his seminar group during informal presentations of this research at the University of California, Los Angeles, and Massachusetts Institute of Technology, respectively.
-We would like to thank the Associate Editor and the three referees for their helpful comments.